About E-Logs, Track’s ELD Solution

 E-Logs is Track’s Electronic Logging Device (ELD) solution.
 E-Logs is compliant with the Federal Motor Carrier Safety Administration’s (FMCSA) ELD rule.
 The rule requires many commercial trucks to be fitted with an ELD and mandates drivers to electronically log their trips and driving hours.

-Users with Supervisor, Owner or Manager permissions can access E-Logs from the Track browser app.
+Users with Supervisor, Owner or Manager permissions can access E-Logs from the Technology Platform.
 Drivers use the E-Logs mobile app to track their shifts and drive time, available for download in the App store and the Google Play store.
-To use E-Logs, Track hardware must be installed on a truck.
+To use E-Logs, tracking device hardware must be installed on a truck.
 Drivers use the mobile app to log driving time, view and edit logs and provide the required documentation to law enforcement.

 Quick ELD Resources

 E-Logs is compliant with FMCSA standards and is a registered ELD solution.
 To see its FMCSA ELD registration, visit this link and search “Contractors Elogs” in the table.

 Different HOS exemptions and exceptions will apply depending on where a vehicle is traveling and what it’s hauling or transporting.
 E-Logs drivers can apply any exemptions or exceptions to their time logs in the app.

 Find more information on ELD and HOS exemptions here.